It is not always easy to leave your new home. Use these ideas to help you manage the return—and enjoy your time abroad even more.

 Satisfactory Academic Progress (SAP) Denial

-- One-term abroad: After receiving an SAP denial notice, email firstname.lastname@example.org to alert them to the fact that you were on an education abroad program.
+- 1 term abroad: After receiving an SAP denial notice, email email@example.com to alert them to the fact that you were on an education abroad program

-- Two or more consecutive terms abroad: After receiving an SAP denial notice, email email@example.com to alert them to the fact that you were on an education abroad program and include a copy or image of an official or unofficial transcript.
-Contact Global Learning for more information.
+- 2 or more consecutive terms abroad: After receiving an SAP denial notice, email firstname.lastname@example.org to alert them to the fact that you were on an education abroad program and include a copy or image of an official or unofficial transcript.
+Contact Global Learning for more information